Table of Contents

 Winter can be harsh on your feet due to cold temperatures and dry air.
 Here are some crucial tips for maintaining foot health during this season:

-1. Moisturize Regularly: Cold weather can lead to dry, cracked skin.
+- Moisturize Regularly: Cold weather can lead to dry, cracked skin.
 Use a rich moisturizer on your feet daily, focusing on the heels and soles, where the skin is thickest.
-Opt for creams containing ingredients like urea or shea butter for effective hydration.
+Opt for creams containing ingredients like urea or shea butter for adequate hydration.

 Spring Foot Care